joansalasoler/vpype-gscrib/README.md

 mostly untested.
 Some features may be missing or not work as expected.
 Use with caution in production environments.

-⚠️ **Safety Warning**: Always test the generated G-code in a simulator before running it.
-Incorrect G-code can damage your machine, tools, or workpiece.

 ## Features

 - Convert vector paths to optimized G-code